Alaxxxx/CustomToolbar/README.md

 * **Powerful Configuration:** A polished, intuitive settings window to manage every aspect of your toolbar.
 * **Group Management:** Organize your tools into groups, reorder them with simple buttons, and assign them to the left or right side of the play controls.
 * **Extensible by Design:** Easily create your own toolbar elements by inheriting from a simple base class.
-* **The Toolbox:** A fully customizable dropdown menu for shortcuts to any Unity window, project asset, URL, or even static C# methods (macros).
+* **The Toolbox:** A fully customizable dropdown menu for shortcuts to any Unity window, project asset, URL, or even static C# methods.
 * **Built-in Elements:** Comes with a rich set of essential tools out of the box, ready to be added to your toolbar.

 <br>